quirrelHK/ML-Image-Classifier/README.md

 Other facial cues like under-eyes, nose, skin and mouth might also help in detecting fatigue.
 We can use algorithms like Facenet to extract a vector of embeddings for these features.
 A classification model then can be trained using this data.

 ## Proposal
 In this project I aim to develop a efficient way to detect fatigue in person.
-The goal is to detect fatigue in person using a single.
+The goal is to detect fatigue in person using a single image.
 Facial points like eyes, under-eyes, nose, skin and mouth are important for detecting fatigue.
 We use embedding extracted using Facenet or some other algorithm to train a classification model.

 ## Training Data